 While a harmonic analysis highlights the presence of important distortions, which contributed to the achievement of PF 0.534

 Many other parameters are calculated by the DewesoftX Power Module, the standard, customizable power analysis screen is shown below.

 Following the tests carried out, it is clear that the synchronizer under test is not working correctly; the closing of the contacts does not take place at the right moment causing important discharges with currents up to 900A.

-Furthermore, the closure of the three contacts does not occur at regular intervals, the closing interval between phase 12 and 4 is 4.33ms while between phase 4 and 8 the interval is 1.89ms, a clear symptom of malfunction in case of steady-state periodic three-phase.
+Furthermore, the closure of the three contacts does not occur at regular intervals, the closing interval between phases 12 and 4 is 4.33ms while between phases 4 and 8 the interval is 1.89ms, a clear symptom of malfunction in case of steady-state periodic three-phase.

 The analysis of phenomena with Dewesoft data acquisition systems allows easy verification of operation correctness.
 It is possible to automate this verification with integrated sequences in DewesoftX that guide the operator in the field who does not necessarily have to be competent in the technology used.

-A regular synchronizers verification is easy and enough to identify those with aging problems that require some maintenance to come back to normal operation.
-Correctly working synchronizers are important to preserve expensive contacts of HV circuit breakers.
+Regular synchronizer verification is easy and enough to identify those with aging problems that require some maintenance to come back to normal operation.
+Correctly working synchronizers are important to preserve the expensive contacts of HV circuit breakers.